pantha704/obsidian/Syllabus/Sem 3/Algorithm/prompt.md

-can you explain all these topics for my exam tomorrow so that i dont need to look anywhere else to make it crystal clear.
+can you explain all these topics for my exam tomorrow so that i dont need to look anywhere else, make it crystal clear to anyone who reads it